-The SC5507A and SC55078A are high performance signal generators (PSG) and for the rest of this document they will be addressed as PSG unless explicitly called out by their product name.
-The PSG frequency range of generated signal is from DC Hz to 6.25 GHz, with power sensor input frequency range from 1 MHz to 6 GHz.
-For more information on its operation and hardware features see the PSG hardware manual.
+The SC5520A and SC5521A are high performance signal generators (PSG) in a compact size.
+For the rest of this document they will be addressed as UHFS unless explicitly called out by their product name.
+The UHFS frequency range of its generated signal is from 160 MHz to 40 GHz.
+For more information about its operation and hardware features, see the UHFS hardware manual.

-This manual serves as a programming guide for those using the WindowsTM software API to program these devices for the purpose of communicating with them through a host computer via the PXIe, USB or RS232 bus.
-This document is structured into sections that describe the generic use of the product's functions such as searching for available devices, opening a device, changing the frequency generation parameters, setting power level, and putting the device into power standby.
+This manual serves as a programming guide for those using the Windows[TM] software API to program these devices for the purpose of communicating with them through a host computer via the PXIe, USB or RS232 bus.
+This document is structured into sections that describe the generic use of the product's functions, such as searching for available devices, opening a device, changing the frequency generation parameters, setting power level, and putting the device into power standby.